ponsonio/hicx-test/README.md

 ##How to run
-Just build the project and execute _Processor.java_ with the directory to be process, test files are provided as resources on _/test/resources/_
+Just build the project and execute _com.hicx.test.Processor.java_ with the directory with the files to be process, test files are provided as resources on _/test/resources/_, you can also use mvn to execute the procesor, but first adjust the parameters on the _pom.xml_ to you local env

+´´´

+´´´

-* we asume a _processed_ dir it's already there.
+* we asume a _processed_ dir it's already there, this has only be tested on Mac OS X.